DUNE/dune-justin/docs/tutorials.dune.md

 `hello_world.tar`.
 In this case the * wildcard character gets everything but you could list them individually if you want.

-Next, **on a Fermilab dunegpvm computer** which has the justin commands set up and a copy of `hello_world.tar` in the current directory, do this:
+Next, **on a Fermilab dunegpvm computer** which has the justin commands set up like this if not already done so:

+    source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh
+    setup justin

+and a copy of `hello_world.tar` in the current directory, do this:

     rm -f /tmp/x509up_u`id -u`